DanielBrechner/World-CO2-Emissions-Analysis/README.md

 3. Do 5 basic calculations with Pandas

-4. Visualize you data with 2 basic plots
+4. Visualize your data with 2 basic plots

-5. Markdown in Jupyter Notebook to describe what you arew doing and seeing
+5. Markdown in Jupyter Notebook to describe what you are doing and seeing

 6. Write a README